yinxusen/HDR/README.md

 ### How to do multi-classification

-There are two methods to solve multi-classification problem:
+There are three methods to solve multi-classification problem:

-1. 1 vs (k-1) classification, namely, transforming a k-classification problem into k binary classification problem.
+1. 1 vs. (k-1) classification, namely, transforming a k-classification problem into k binary classification problem.

-2. 1 vs 1 k-classification classifier, such as **softmax regression** instead of **logistic regression**.
+2. 1 vs. 1 k-classification classifier, such as **softmax regression** instead of **logistic regression**.

-3. Error-correcting output-codes, which is an uncommon way to solve multi-classification problem.
+3. Error-correcting output codes, which is an uncommon way to solve multi-classification problem.

 ### How to do ETL of the dataset

 In order to use k-fold cross validation, I will let open source tool do it.
 Scikit-learn is a good choice.
+Moreover, I will try to use manual feature expansions such as polynomial expansions, and dimension reduction methods such as PCA and FDA.

-### How to do grid search for hyper-parameters
+### How to do the grid search for hyper-parameters

+Scikit-learn provides `GridSearchCV` methods to do the search.
+It is stable for single algorithms.
+But for pipelined methods, the search space is very large, it may cause OOM.

 ### How to choose open source tools